chrisryan91/Daily-Mindfulness/README.md

         - Menu with links to home and each of the four pages: home, benefits, types and sign-up.

     Header:
         - The header contains the logo and name of the page style simply linked to the homepage.
-The black front on white background for me suggested a simplicity that reflected the practise of mindfulness.
+The black front on white background for me suggests a simplicity that reflects the practise of mindfulness.
         - The navigation links to the side links to the rest of the page for quick access.
         - This section serves as a basic introduction to the website.